liyebarrett/my-fabulous-songs/README.md

 - Minor Intervals and Low Notes for Ocarina and Guitar
 - Ambient Background through Loops
 - Modularity in Code
--Logical Structuring and Iterative Refinement
+- Logical Structuring and Iterative Refinement

 ## Screenshots